mrazomej/phd/src/chapter_04/section_17_source_variability.md

 ## Sources of variability {#sec:ch4_sec17}

-In this section we will explore possible sources of variability that could explain some of the discrepancies between our theoretical predictions and the actual data.
+This section will explore possible sources of variability that could explain some of the discrepancies between our theoretical predictions and the actual data.
 This section appeared as an intellectual exercise after our first reviewing process.
-We thank the anonymous reviewer for bringing these points to our attention as we keep on exploring the extent to which our general theoretical framework can describe the data in terms of a small set of parameters.
+We thank the anonymous reviewer for bringing these points to our attention, as we keep on exploring the extent to which our general theoretical framework can describe the data in terms of a small set of parameters.

 ### Multiple gene copies

-The first source of variability that we will explore is the fact that during the cell cycle cells at the growth rate that we perform our experiments will have up to two copies of the reporter gene .
-For this scenario we will explore two
+The first source of variability that we will explore is that cells at the growth rate at which we perform our experiments will have up to two copies of the reporter gene during the cell cycle.
+For this scenario, we will explore two
 possibilities:
 1. The case in which both promoters are independent of each other.
-2. The case in which the connection between both promoters due to a shared transcription factor pool is explicitly accounted for.
+2. The case in which both promoters connect due to a shared transcription factor pool is explicitly accounted for.

 #### Independent promoters